-Childhood Cancer Day, celebrated annually in March, highlights the need for concerted global actions to address the growing challenge posed by this non-communicable disease.
+Childhood Cancer Day highlights the need for concerted global actions to address the growing challenge posed by this non-communicable disease.
 Globally, childhood and adolescent cancer is threatening to overtake infectious diseases as one of the highest causes of disease-related mortality in children.

 According to IARC (2015), the reported worldwide incidence of childhood cancer is increasing, from 165,000 new cases annually to 215,000 cases for children fourteen years and younger and 85,000 new cases for 15-19 year-olds.
 Many more remain uncounted and unreported due to a lack of childhood cancer registries in a large number of countries.

 While the number of children with cancer is much less compared to global incidence of adult cancers, the number of lives saved is significantly higher; survival rates in high-income countries reach an average of 84% and are steadily improving even in less-resourced areas of the world where there is local and international support.